Introduction

 Life at Hardington

 Peter and his wife moved to Oil Moor in about 1844.
-Their daughter, Emily Anna, was born there in 1844.
-In 1846, their son, Walter Wilton, was born there, too, but sadly, he died in infancy.
+Their daughter, Emily Ann, was born there on 5 January 1845.[1]
+In 1846, their son, Walter Wilton, was also born there, but sadly, he died in infancy.

-In about 1855, Peter’s house burned down, and he had to rebuild it.[1]
-He could ill afford the expense, and in February 1857, Mitchell, a mason of Ham Hill, sued him to recover money owed for the stone used in the rebuilding.[2]
+In about 1855, Peter’s house burned down, and he had to rebuild it.[5]
+He could ill afford the expense, and in February 1857, a mason of Ham Hill, named Mitchell, sued him to recover money owed for the stone used in the rebuilding.[6]

 In March 1861, John Glyde, a solicitor of Yeovil, advertised two properties at Hardington for sale or let.
 One was “a substantial freehold dwelling and offices, with a good garden and small orchard adjoining…in the occupation of Peter Hodges.”
 The other was “a freehold cottage, with orchard and garden adjoining…in the occupation of Frederick Burt.”[7]